 Remember, just because something is gluten-free doesn’t mean it’s healthy.

-The way someone on a gluten-free diet can keep their weight consistent or even lose weight is to avoid packaged foods and excessive sweets.
+The way someone on a gluten-free diet can keep their weight consistent or even lose weight is to use packaged foods in moderation and avoid consuming excessive sweets.

 Nutrition label reading is just as essential as checking labels for hidden gluten.
 And above all else, it’s important to remember that gluten-free junk food is still junk food.